wartman/pine/readme.md

 }
 ```

-> Do **NOT** create Atoms directly inside render methods.
+> Do **NOT** create Signals directly inside render methods.
 They won't be disposed of properly and all sorts of strange things could happen.

 Lifecycles and Hooks
 --------------------